-Many health organizations, hospitals, and ambulances in the United States of America use a symbol of a short stick/pole entwined by double snakes with wings at the top, called caduceus, representing the Olympian God Hermes who was a messenger between the Gods and humans.
+Many health organizations, hospitals, and ambulances in the United States of America use a symbol of a short stick/pole entwined by double snakes with wings at the top, called the caduceus, representing the Olympian God Hermes who was a messenger between the Gods and humans.
 Since he was a helper of travelers, the connection with the medical field is apt as long back doctors would walk far to see patients.
 Coiled around the staff, the serpents signify healing and balanced harmony.

 Meaning of Snake on the Pharmacy Symbol

-In the pharmacy profession, Bowl of Hygieia portrays a snake twisted around a bowl or cup.
+In the pharmacy profession, the Bowl of Hygieia portrays a snake twisted around a bowl or cup.
 As Hygieia was the Greek Goddess of health and hygiene, the use of the logo holds great significance.